the-t-in-rtf/fluid-json-schema/README.md

    [model](https://docs.fluidproject.org/infusion/development/ChangeApplier.html) of a [schema-validated modelComponent](./docs/schemaValidatedModelComponent.md), and automatically (re)validating the model when changes are made.
-3. (In Node) Rejecting invalid data sent to a REST endpoint (presumably via a POST or PUT request).
+3. (In Node) Rejecting invalid data sent to a REST endpoint (presumably via a POST or PUT request) served up by either gpii-express or kettle.
 See the [middleware documentation](./docs/schemaValidationMiddleware.md) for more details.
 4. (In a browser) Associating model material with HTML DOM elements, and displaying validation errors in context using the ["error binder"](./docs/errorBinder.md).